mlabs-haskell/hydra-auction/doc/spec.md

   classDef default font-size:90%, overflow:visible;
 ```

-Each of these times is defined (as L1 POSIX times) by the seller when the auction is announced.
-The auction’s state transitions at these times are managed by on-chain logic evaluated on L1.
+Each of these times is defined (as L1 POSIX times)
+by the seller when the auction is announced.
+The auction’s state transitions at these times
+are managed by on-chain logic evaluated on L1.

-The bidding end transition requires special care because the auction interactions must migrate from L2 to L1 at this time, but L2 does not track time — see [Handling time on L2](#handling-time-on-l2) for more details.
+The bidding end transition requires special care:
+the auction interactions must migrate from L2 to L1 at this time,
+but L2 does not track time.
+See [Handling time on L2](#handling-time-on-l2) for more details.

 ## On-chain scripts

-We use one minting policy for the voucher token and four validator scripts for the auction escrow, standing bid, bidder deposit, and fee escrow.
-They are all statically parametrized on the auction terms and depend on each other as follows:
+We use one minting policy for the voucher token and four validator scripts for
+the auction escrow, standing bid, bidder deposit, and fee escrow.
+They are all statically parametrized on the auction terms
+and depend on each other as follows:

 ```mermaid
 flowchart TB